-SERVO INSTALLATION.
+INSTALLLING THE FUSELAGE SERVO.

-- $\ \square$ 2.
-Mount the servo to the tray using the mounting screws provided with your radio system.
+- ☐ 1.
+Install the rubber grommets and brass collets into the elevator, rudder, and throttle servos.
+Test fit the servos into the servo tray. - $\ \square$ 2.
+Mount the servos to the tray using the mounting screws provided with your radio system.